farcaster-project/RFCs/04-protocol-messages.md

  * `swap_id`: a 32-byte swap unique identifier

-Cryptographic and transaction types are assumed to be generic, so e.g. different public key types can be used, i.e. multiple arbitrating blockchain with multiple cryptographic primitive can be supported latter.
+Cryptographic and transaction types are assumed to be generic, so e.g. different public key types can be used, i.e. multiple arbitrating blockchains with multiple cryptographic primitives can be supported later.
 These types such as `signature` and `adaptor_signature` are defined in [07.
 Cryptographic Setup](./07-cryptographic-setup.md) and may vary depending on the cryptography used on the arbitrating blockchain.

 ### The `commit_alice_session_params` Message